Mr Brian Fuller

 6.14.
 In principle no player may registered into a division significantly below their playing standard.
 No registered player may at any time play in a lower team from that which they are registered without the consent of the Executive Committee, nor for any other club in any division.
 The exception is that a player from a higher team in the lowest division may play for a lower team in that same division, provided the two teams are from the same club and provided the opposing team agrees.

 6.15.
 A registered player may play for a higher rated team in any division.
-A player may though only play twice against any other team during a season.
-The exception is that a player registered with the lowest team (i.e. by letter or number) in a Club and any player registered with a team in the bottom division may play 3 times against any other team.
+A player may though only play 3 times against any other team during a season.
+The exception is that a player registered with the lowest team (i.e. by letter or number) in a Club and any player registered with a team in the bottom division may play 4 times against any other team.